fartzy/adapters-spring/README.md

 ### What is this project about?

-An springboot based application that extends/completes a self-service BI suite to wrtie to a myriad of destination types.
+A springboot based application that extends/completes a self-service BI suite to wrtie to a myriad of destination types.

 Adapters project contains functionality related to providing hooks into communicating with destination(consumers) outside of NextGen environment.